Oil down second day running on fresh supply build, dollar spike

 "Bearish fundamentals are hanging over the oil markets like storm clouds, with no break in sight or relief in the near future," said Chris Jarvis, founder of Caprock Risk Management, an oil market consultancy in Frederick, Maryland.
 "The dollar is moving higher too."

-The dollar hit a two-week high against a basket of currencies, making oil and other commodities denominated in the greenback less affordable to users of the euro among others.
-[USD/]
+The dollar hit a two-week high against a basket of currencies .DXY, making oil and other commodities denominated in the greenback less affordable to users of the euro among others.

 WTI and Brent fell about 3 percent on Wednesday after government data showed a ramp up in oil supplies across the United States last week.
 A Federal Reserve interest rate hike, which should support the dollar, added to bearish sentiment in oil.
 [EIA/S]

 Speculation about an imminent end to a 40-year ban on U.S. crude exports has caused Brent's premium to WTI to dwindle to $1 per barrel or less.
-The premium was above $13 a barrel in March.
+The premium was above $13 a barrel in March CL-LCO1=R.

 The world's biggest oil producers in OPEC added to Thursday's bearish sentiment, forecasting scant chance for a meaningful oil price rise in 2016.
 Extra Iranian production was expected to add to the global glut, while voluntary output cuts looked remote, they said.